JavaScript is connected to webpages via the <script>

 </html>

-JavaScript connected in this way is preprocessed through assembly systems, such as Webpack.
-They optimize the code for browsers, make it smaller, remove unnecessary things, split it files to speed up downloads, and various other things.
+When we include JavaScript in this way, it is preprocessed by assembly systems such as Webpack.
+They optimize the code for browsers, make it smaller, remove unnecessary things, and split it into files to speed up downloads.

 .